SamirIngley/Desktop-Profiles/README.md

 4. For a list of the available flags, type `go run desk.go -help`

+** Cherry on top: If you'd like to allow this tool to work globally and without having to type `go run desk.go` every time, let's make it an executable and add it to your path, it's easy: once you download this repo, cd into it and type `go build`.
+This will create a binary file called desk.
+Go to the detailed instructions link in step 0, and in that link go to step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.
+Now we add the executable to your bin file with the command `go install`.
+Now you should have access to this executable globally and instead of typing `go run main.go` before all your commands, just type `desk` instead!
+Woohoo!
+Let the convenience begin.

 ## :mega: Commands:

 * When you download the package, run `go run desk.go`, this will give you instructions on providing the routes to the Applications folders you want to be able to access using this app